 This course has exams on the following days:

 Please carefully check your schedule to determine whether you have any conflicts with these exams.
 Pay close attention to your exam schedules for other classes!
 If you have any need for alternate exam scheduling due to scheduling conflicts or other accommodation requirements (including McBurney VISAs), then you formally submit an alternate exam request using the following form.
-These requests for all three exams must be submitted no later than Friday, February 9th.
+To ensure that we can handle these requests, all requests for all three exams should be submitted no later than the third Friday of the course, Friday, September 21st.

 You need permission ERROR: To use the above form, you need to be logged into the google account that is associated with your UW Netid.
 If you see the message “You need permission” when following the link above, please 1) direct your browser to google.com 2) click on the profile icon in the upper right corner of the screen and choose sign out, 3) then click “Sign In” and use the link “Sign in with a different account” link at the bottom of the following screen, 4) from there you can “Add an account” and use your netid-based wisc.edu email address to log in to google.
 Doing all of this should allow you to subsequently access the Alternate Exam Request Form linked to above.
 Please report any further problems on Piazza for troubleshooting assistance.